Best Owner-Controlled Qubes Secure Motherboard Recommendations

 Anything I’m missing?

 Regarding legacy hardware and user controller RoT/CoT, I tried to communicate our vision during QOSS’25.
 In the presentation I also mention old/ancient/historical artifacts and it should be clear that being in the business of maintaining museal artifacts (KGPE-D16 for example) is not easy task, those skills hardly overlap with embedded firmware products development, so 3mdeb is not good at this and investing in that space is just pure waste of resources.
 We thought differently, we were wrong.
-Not sayin that microarchitecural vulnerabilities and lack of long term maintenance by vendors (not microcode updates) disqualify those old platforms.
+Not saying that microarchitecural vulnerabilities and lack of long term maintenance by vendors (not microcode updates) disqualify those old platforms.
 I would also argue that KGPE-D16 lacked true ownership, because of no means for user-controlled RoT.

 One of the fundamental misunderstanding is false perception that everyone needs user-controlled hardware and it would be no brainer to buy user-controlled hardware.
 I hope in 2-3 years we can get back to this thread and discuss how 3mdeb experiements in this field look like and what was proven.